platanus/angular-restmod/README.md

 #### 2. Include it on your project

-Make sure the source file (dist/angular-restmod.min.js) is required in your code.
+Make sure the restmod source and its dependencies (angular-restmod.min.js and angular-inflector.min.js) are required in your code.

 Include angular module